PowerDNS/pdns/pdns/recursordist/docs/appendices/compiling.rst

 To compile from a git checkout using meson install the dependencies above plus::

-  apt-get install ragel meson virtualenv curl rust
+  apt-get install ragel meson virtualenv curl rustc

 Then run::